rdvaq/CodeSample/uft_svm/README.md

   - `build` is a holding area for compiled files (`.o` and that ilk).
-    If you are having trouble compiling, it is safe to remove everything from it and start over.
+    If you are having trouble compiling, it is safe to remove everything from it and start over. (git ignored)

   - `src` contains sources that I provide and that you'll edit: